 Do you ever look back on the first few years of your career as a fundraiser and say to yourself, “Did I really do that?”
 I have multiple times, whether it was making an assumption about a donor or over-researching a prospect before picking up the phone.
 Or, how easy it is to forget specific details from a meeting because you procrastinated writing down and entering the meeting into the system (in our case, GAIL)?
 This list brought back many memories for me—it is also a great reminder about what’s important in our roles, and how to re-center what we are doing and why we are doing it.
-I hope you find this list, written by Kelley Marchbanks, as thoughtful and mindful as I did.
+I hope you find this list, written by Kelley Marchbanks at Advancement Resources, as thoughtful and mindful as I did.

 10 Things I Wish I Had Known

 Before joining Advancement Resources, I had the pleasure of working in advancement for over 15 years, including nonprofit management, alumni relations, and as a frontline fundraiser.
 Recently, a friend of mine decided to enter this profession and asked me for advice.
 Below is the list of the top ten things I wish I had known all those years ago when I joined the world of advancement.

 Food and Libations Abound